Elizabeth Siddal: Relationship with Rossetti

-Relationship with Rossetti's family and marriage

-As Siddal came from a working-class family, Rossetti feared introducing her to his parents.
+As Siddal came from a working-class family, Rossetti feared introducing her to his family.
 Siddal was the victim of harsh criticism from his sisters.
-The knowledge that his family would not approve contributed to Rossetti delaying the marriage.
+The knowledge that his family would not approve contributed to Rossetti's delaying the marriage.
 Siddal appears to have believed, with some justification, that Rossetti was always seeking to replace her with a younger muse, which contributed to her later depressive periods and illness.
+Although Ruskin urged Rossetti to marry in 1855, their relationship deteriorated: the reasons probably included Siddal's ill-health, her laudanum addiction, Rossetti's philandering, Rossetti's lack of funds, the aforementioned disapproval of the Rossetti family, and Rossetti's probable aversion to marriage in general.

+In 1857, Siddal gave up her stipend from Ruskin and went to Sheffield, the birth place of her father, to attend the school of art there.
+She moved in with her cousin's family.
+A son of this family, Willie Ibbett, proposed to her, but she indicated that she was already engaged.
+However, by mid-1858, Siddal's and Rossetti's engagement appeared to be over and little is known about Siddal from that time until 1860.

+In Spring 1860, Siddal's family contacted Ruskin with the news that Siddal was gravely ill.
+Ruskin in turn informed Rossetti.
+Siddal was at the seaside resort of Hastings.
+In a change of heart, Rossetti hurried to her side that April with a marriage licence.
 Shortly before their marriage, Rossetti produced a famous portrait of Siddal, Regina Cordium or The Queen of Hearts (1860).
 This painting is a close-up, vibrantly coloured depiction of Siddal.

-Siddal and Rossetti married on Wednesday, 23 May 1860 at St. Clement's Church in the seaside town of Hastings.
-There were no family or friends present, only a couple of witnesses whom they had asked in Hastings.
+Siddal and Rossetti married on Wednesday, 23 May 1860 at St. Clement's Church in Hastings.
+There were no family or friends present, only a couple of witnesses whom they had asked.
+When Siddal's health improved, they honeymooned in Paris and Boulogne in the latter half of 1860, then returned to the Chatham Place residence that they expanded into an adjoining house.
+Siddal became pregnant and appeared to be happier and healthier.